Cheap Eats in Reykjavík - Meals for about 1000 ISK / under 10$

 Iceland is known for its hot dogs, and this legendary hot dog stands in Reykjavik has a legion of loyal and famous customers – Bill Clinton has even eaten here – and comes with a world-class reputation.
 The name, Bæjarins Beztu Pylsur, literally translates to ‘the best hot dog in town’, but what exactly makes them so special?

 The hot dogs are boiled in pilsner beer and garnished with ketchup, sweet mustard, fried onion, raw onion and remolaði, a mayonnaise-based sweet relish.
 When ordering, make sure to ask for the ‘the works’ and get everything with your hot dog.
-For 1000 kr (about $10-US), you can get two hot dogs and one Coke – what a bargain!
+A hod dog+coke combo costs 700kr.
+For a slightly more than 1000 kr (about $8-9US), you can get two hot dogs and one Coke – what a bargain!

 2. Noodle Station – Asian Soup